For SLIDING WINDOWS, safety stoppers and angle strips are needed to secure the window panels so that the panel will not be off track.

 Past investigations showed that about 80% of the fallen windows were actually casement windows.
 The majority of them had fallen were due to corrosion of the aluminium rivets holding the friction stays and normal wear and tear.

-It is the homeowner’s responsibility to check and maintain their windows regularly to ensure that they are safe.
-Preventive maintenance is so important that we strongly recommend that you check your windows twice yearly for a peace of mind.
+It is the homeowner’s responsibility to check and maintain their home windows regularly to ensure that they are safe.
+Preventive maintenance is so important that we strongly recommend that you check your sliding and casement windows twice yearly for a peace of mind.
 This will result in a safer living environment for everyone.

 It is a MUST that HDB home owners appoint only BCA Approved Window Contractors listed with HDB to check, retrofit or install windows.